 - green daikon radish

 - garnet amaranth

-For example, red cabbage microgreens are rich in vitamin C, but low in vitamin E. Green daikon radish microgreens were rich in vitamin E but low in lutein when compared to the cabbage, cilantro, and amaranth.
+The key benefits of each microgreen varied.
+Red cabbage microgreens, for example, were rich in vitamin C but low in vitamin E. Green daikon radish microgreens were rich in vitamin E but relatively low in lutein in comparison with cabbage, cilantro, and amaranth.

 - Scatter seeds over an inch of potting soil in a planter dish or tray and cover with another thin layer of soil.

 - Mist the soil with water and place near a source of sunlight or a grow light.

 - Continue to mist the seeds daily to keep the soil moist.